Lu-YL/Javious/README.md

-# Javious
-Chatter-CNN (HDCNN) for online chatter detection in milling
+# Chatter-CNN (HDCNN) for online chatter detection in milling

 > Online chatter detection for workpiece milling using a hybrid deep CNN (Inception-Chatter + SR-MI) and an early detection method based on a small-probability hypothesis combined with CUSUM.